JetBrains/kotlin-web-site/docs/topics/gradle.md

 ## Gradle configuration cache support

 > The configuration cache is available in Gradle 6.5 and later as an experimental feature.
+> It is available only on JVM and JS platforms.
 > You can check the [Gradle releases page](https://gradle.org/releases/) to see whether it has been promoted to stable.
 >
 {type="note"}

 The Kotlin plugin uses the [Gradle configuration cache](https://docs.gradle.org/current/userguide/configuration_cache.html), which speeds up the build process by reusing the results of the configuration phase.
+It works only on JVM and JS platforms.

 See the [Gradle documentation](https://docs.gradle.org/current/userguide/configuration_cache.html#config_cache:usage) to learn how to enable the configuration cache.
 After you enable this feature, the Kotlin Gradle plugin will automatically